-Learn how to earn additional revenue by becoming a stock content creator.
-Explore strategies that can help you monetize your existing image, design, and video libraries, as well as create new content.
+Learn how to earn revenue by becoming a stock content creator.
+Explore strategies to help you monetize your existing image, design, and video libraries and create new content.

 - Hi, my name's Rich Harrington and welcome to this course where we'll explore what it takes to become a stock photography, video or graphic designer.
 We're gonna take a look at the opportunities that lie if you are interesting in selling your content as a stock creator.
 This means that you are creating graphics, photos or videos for other creative professionals to use, as well as for folks creating things for marketing or business communication.
 In this course there are a lot of different topics that we'll cover.
 You'll learn the business case for stock images and footage.

 Why do people use these and why is this a growing segment and opportunity for folks?
 We'll also take a look at the requirements if you want to sell stock.
 Now, these requirements may vary slightly from platform to platform, but we'll cover the general things you need to know, such as, what type of releases do you need.
 What about copyright?
 What subject matters do you need to be aware of?
 And what concerns do the sellers have to make sure that your content is able to be licensed?
 We'll also talk about specific content to sell.
 Whether you're gonna take a look at your own library or create original content.

 We'll also hear from some of the stock marketplaces and get some first hand interviews in where they'll share what content performs the best.
 We'll go over shooting strategies, things to think about as you are going to be capturing content.
 What do you need to be aware of when capturing photos and video?
 Things like composition.
 Making sure you're avoiding brands and other types of things to think about before you push the shutter button.
 We'll also evaluate things for the graphic design side, whether you're creating vector graphics, templates for use by other designers, or motion graphics templates for animation and tools like Adobe After Effects.